What is seaglass?

 Watch a short video on seaglassing PEI

-Watch our little video on a Sea Glass Hunter on the shores of PEI.
+Ana was 3 on the hunt Sea Glass Hunter on the shores of PEI.

 Wire Wrap your own Seaglass